langosco/decompile-tracr/README.md

 - [ ] outputs are not constant in input
 - [ ] outputs are within a reasonable range, eg [-1e6, 1e6]
 - [ ] good distribution between SOp types and classes (see section 'Biasing the sampler')
+- [ ] variable names in tokenized program have same order as sop names
+- [ ] order in residual stream compiled model is the same as variable names

 ### Biasing the sampler
 How should we set weights for the sampler?
 Some possible criteria that maybe should